Skip to content

 By “78” he means it’s the seventy-eighth bird species he’s identified.
 Just around the river gorge.
 Just this week.

 We’re in peak season for spotting some of the millions of birds that make their way up the Mississippi River flyway each spring, and Dave is the foremost chronicler of the birds that travel through the neighborhood’s humble stretch of the river gorge.
-For more than 35 years he’s meticulously documented the species he sees or hears in the area and those findings have become one of the foundational bodies of evidence about the ecological health and benefits of the gorge.
+For more than 35 years he’s meticulously documented the species he sees or hears in the area.
+Those findings have become one of the foundational bodies of evidence about the ecological health and benefits of the gorge.

 And having chased birds and studied forests all over the country, both as a hobby and profession, he's standing on good authority when he says the neighborhood is one of the most bird-blessed urban areas there is.